benjiemc/tcr-pmhc-interface-analysis/README.md

 conda run -n tcr-pmhc-interface-analysis python -m pip install .
 ```

-This will install all of the required dependencies into a new environment and ensure the distributed code is installed and available as well.
+This will install all of the required dependencies into a new environment and ensure the distributed code is installed and available.
 The environment can then be activated using the following command:

 ```
 conda activate tcr-pmhc-interface-analysis
 ```

-Run the test pipeline to be sure everything has been installed correctly:
+The testing pipeline can be run to ensure everything has been installed correctly using the following command (you will need the additional testing tools that can be installed with `pip install '.[develop]'`):

 ```
 make test